An ultramarathon packing list for running 100 miles comes down to the weather, personality, and personal goals amongst other factors.

 - Dates/Bloks/Gels/Dried Raisins – Whatever works better for you.
-I did a few testers during training and see what works out better for you and your digestive system.
+I did a few tests during training, you should also see what works out better for you and your digestive system.

 - Sodium tablets – To replace the lost salt from your sweating.
 It will also prevent muscle cramps.

-- Energy bars – I’m a Cliff Bar kinda guy myself, but whatever floats your boat.
+- Energy bars – I’m a Clif Bar kinda guy myself, but whatever floats your boat.

 - Collapsible water bottles – Only needed if you don’t have a CamelBak, my 2 mates had one.
 I did not, so I bought 3 of these – 2 for water refills and one for my electrolyte powders.